Shivanikanodia/Resume-Agent-for-HM-Recruiters-RAG-LLaMa4-Prompt-Engineering-SentenceTranformers-Python-OpenAI-/README.md

 ###  Problem Statement
 Recruiters and hiring managers often have to manually review hundreds of resumes — a time-consuming and error-prone process.
-This project aims to **streamline recruitment** by automatically creating **concise, professional summaries** from resumes, ensuring only the **most relevant and important content** is highlighted.
+This project aims to **streamline recruitment** by extracting information from resumes matters most to Hiring Managers and Recruiters.

 ---

 ###  Project Goals
-- Reduce manual effort in resume screening.
-- Generate **clear, concise, and relevant** summaries.
-- Retrieve **only the most important sections** from resumes using semantic similarity before LLM processing.
+Automates resume screening by retrieving key sections, using semantic similarity, Re-Ranking and generating clear, concise, and relevant summaries.

 ---

-### How It Works
+### How It Works:

-1. **Data Loading** – Resumes are read from Unity Catalog Volumes using Apache Spark.
+1. Data Loading – Read resumes from Unity Catalog Volumes.

-2. **Chunking & Embedding** – Each resume is split into chunks, embedded using Sentence Transformers.
-3. **Semantic Retrieval** – Relevant chunks are retrieved based on query similarity.
-4. **Prompt Construction** – Retrieved content is passed into a carefully engineered LLM prompt.
-5. **Summary Generation** – LLaMA 4 (Databricks-hosted) generates the final professional summary.
-6. **Output Storage** – Summaries are saved back to Databricks for recruiter access.
+2. Chunking & Embedding – Split each resume and embed with all-MiniLM-L6-v2 (384-D vectors).

+3. Semantic Retrieval (Bi-encoder, recall-focused) – Use ANN/cosine search to pull the most likely relevant chunks.

+4. Re-ranking (Cross-encoder, precision-focused) – Score query–chunk pairs and sort to keep the best matches.

+5. Prompt Construction – Insert top chunks with instructions/formatting/constraints (and cite sources if needed).

+6. Summary/Answer Generation – Use the LLM (e.g., Databricks-hosted Llama) to produce the final response for hiring managers.

+7. Evaluation & Observability – Track latency, error rate, and relevance/quality, plus token/cost.

 ---